 What happens if I report child abuse?

-Detectives from the Child Abuse Squad or local detectives will conduct an investigation and the overseeing investigator will advise you of its progress.
+Detectives will conduct an investigation and the overseeing investigator will advise you of its progress.

-A decision is made, based on available evidence.
-If there is sufficient evidence, charges will then be laid against the alleged offender.
+Once sufficient investigations have been conducted a decision is made on the outcome, based on available evidence.
+If there is sufficient evidence, charges will be laid against the alleged offender.

-It might be possible to give evidence by video recording, to avoid appearing in court or being confronted by the alleged perpetrator.
+In many cases it is possible for a victim to give evidence by video link, to avoid appearing in the same courtroom as the alleged perpetrator.

 Victim support service